ElektraInitiative/libelektra/doc/help/kdb-getmeta.md

 A metakey is information stored in a key which describes that key.

 The handling of cascading `key-name` does not differ to `kdb get`.
-Make sure to use the namespace `spec`, if you want meta-data from there.
+Make sure to use the namespace `spec`, if you want metadata from there.

 ## RETURN VALUES